 The early geometers studied figures such as points, lines and angles which required the use of rulers and compasses only.
 With the advent of more geometric designs, other geometric tools were invented.
 Some of the most commonly used geometric tools are:

 Also known as the straightedge, a ruler is used to construct straight lines and measure the lengths of a line segment.
-It is a straight edge originally used only for drawing straight lines.
-However, for our convenience, it is graduated into centimetres and millimetres on one side, and into inches on the other.
+It is a straight edge initially used only for drawing straight lines.
+However, for our convenience, it is graduated into centimetres and millimetres on one side, and into inches on the other side.

 It is a ‘V’-shaped tool which holds a pencil on the one side of the ‘V’ and a pointer on the other side.
 The distance between the pencil and the pointer is adjustable.
 It is used to trace arcs, circles and angles.
 It is also used to mark equal lengths.